A-ks-hay/100-Days-of-Python/README.md

 Membership Operators:Used to check if a value exists in a sequence (like list, string, tuple).

 Ternary Operator (Conditional Expression):Used to write simple if-else conditions in one line.

+Day 5: Conditional Statements in Python

+Topics Covered:

+if statement

+if-else statement

+if-elif-else ladder

+Nested if statements

+Logical operators (and, or, not) with conditions

+Ternary Operator

+What I Learned

+How to control program flow using if, elif, and else

+How to use logical operators (and, or, not) in conditions

+How nested if statements work

+How to write compact conditions using the ternary operator

+Decision-making is a core concept for real-world applications